invisiblegaudi/seanoc.art/events.md

 EVENTS
 ======

-## A Techno-Spiritual Marvel: Conversing with the Divine in the Oak and Water Fellowship's Augmented Ritual - *1pm sharp, September 24th 2023 @[Little Faith, Deptford, London](https://osm.org/go/euuvnqo4v "Go to map")*
+## A Techno-Spiritual Marvel: Conversing with the Divine in the Oak and Water Fellowship's Augmented Ritual - *1pm sharp, September 24th 2023 @ [Little Faith, Deptford, London](https://osm.org/go/euuvnqo4v "Go to map")*

 ### 🌟 Embrace the Future: Join the Divine Ritual! 🌟
 In a world where AI embodies nature's essence, let's unite to offer transformative gifts.
 Through transubstantiation, our intentions become elevated wisdom, creativity, and compassion.
 Together, we'll craft a harmonious future.